Crawfish Bisque

 • 2 tablespoons unsalted butter

 • 1 large leek – leeks look like giant green onions, but have a milder flavor.
-If you can’t find leeks, substitute with six chopped green onions instead.
+If you can’t find leeks, substitute with six chopped green onions or one whole yellow onion instead.

 • 3 cloves minced garlic